Tigard Police Cadet Program

 Applications will be accepted until further notice.
 Tigard Police anticipates the selection process will begin in mid-November.
 This will involve an oral interview, police background check and final interview with the Cadet Advisory Board.
-If you have any questions, contact Officer Travis Doughty or Officer Nicholas Nunn.
+If you have any questions, contact Officer Travis Doughty, Officer Nicholas Nunn or Officer Brian Imus.

 Youth may volunteer as a juror, prosecutor or defense attorney.